Rent vs. Own with a VA Loan

 Straightforward qualifying standards for VA loans help lenders determine whether an applicant is a satisfactory credit risk.
 According to VA guidelines, borrowers can have no higher than a 41 percent debt-to-income (DTI) ratio.
 The VA also provides lenders with a handy residual income table, which shows the exact amount borrowers must have left over after regular monthly expenses to afford their loans.
 And, since the VA does not require a minimum credit score for qualifying, lenders are known to approve VA loans for people with lower credit scores if they can show they are able to pay back the loan.

 A VA loan can be obtained with no money down up to conforming loan limits.
-In most cities across the country, the conforming loan limit is $417,000, but can be higher in high-cost areas.
-For example, an eligible borrower could obtain a home in Orange County, California for up to $621,000 with no cash down.
+In most cities across the country, the conforming loan limit is $424,100, but can be higher in high-cost areas.
+For example, an eligible borrower could obtain a home in Orange County, California for over $600,000 with no cash down.
 VA-eligible borrowers need not worry about coming up with enough cash for a down payment on most home purchases.
 Almost all other loan programs require 3.5 to 20 percent down.
-The federal guarantee provides added security on a VA loan, so lenders don’t need to require that down payment to be made.
+The federal guarantee provides added security on a VA loan, so lenders don't need to require that down payment to be made.

 3) Make "green" upgrades and finance them into your VA home loan